creditkarma/thrift-server/CONTRIBUTING.md

 All PRs will be reviewed by a core team who maintains Thrift Server project.
 The core team will decide a PR should be merged to master and released as a patch, minor or major version.

+### Testing your PR

+Because there are many interdependencies within the `thrift-server` repo there is a `thrift-integration` package for testing integrations between packages to avoid circular dependencies.
+Once you have completed your work in a given package it may be necessary to add a test to `thrift-integration`.